andrealommen/PHY104/git.md

 The new classroom repository:
 [https://classroom.github.com/a/lGS1MyW6](https://classroom.github.com/a/lGS1MyW6)

 Click on that link and it will ask you to create an account.
+You do indeed need a git account to turn in your lab.
 The "free" option is just fine for you.

 When it asks you to create a repository name you can call that anything you want.
 I'd probably call it "104".
 Choose "Private."
 You can skip the "initialize repository" step.
 You actually won't use